Updated December 2018

 I spend my days thinking, writing, and speaking about the intersection of business and relationships in the digital age.
-I focus a lot of my attention on social selling, a crazy convergence of old school sales processes with powerful online tools.
+I focus a lot of my attention on social selling, the convergence of old school sales processes with powerful online tools.

 It’s fun being in the midst of this change and evolution.
 People are experimenting with lots of new ideas and methodologies.
 Some are successful; some…not so much.
 We’re all figuring it out together on the fly.